0xSpaceShard/starknet-devnet/contracts/l1-l2-messaging/README.md

     "l1_provider":"http://127.0.0.1:8545/"
 }
 ```
-We can now check the balance of use 1 on L2, it's back to `0xff`.
+We can now check the balance of user 1 on L2, it's back to `0xff`.
 ```bash
 starkli call 0x03c80468c8fe2fd36fadf1b484136b4cd8a372f789e8aebcc6671e00101290a4 get_balance 0x1
 ```